 Many users have reported that it usually takes a while for Zoom’s customer service to resolve issues.
 Some say they had to wait for two to three days to get a resolution.
 This isn’t great, especially if you’re using Zoom to consult with patients.
 You need your communication line open and available in case of emergencies.

-Although Zoom is HIPAA compliant, it still has a few security issues.
+Although Zoom is HIPAA compliant for telehealth and telemedicine.
 There have been dozens of reports where unwanted individuals crash or join a video conference call.
 Obviously, this is a serious concern, as incidents like this can lead to data breaches.

 Best Practices When Using Zoom for Healthcare